-- Often tenure is heavily weighted toward research and less on teaching.
+- Often, tenure is heavily weighted toward research and less toward teaching.
 While tenure historically has been used to protect faculty members when doing research, this practice now basically excludes teaching acumen from the equation.

 There are downsides, however.
 For example, students attending early college high schools often are forced to sacrifice their participation in extracurricular activities, which allow them to explore their interests, learn to collaborate and develop leadership skills, and bond with their peer group.